Handling Papercuts

 July 2001

-Papercuts...no pun intended.
-I am not speaking of the painful sliced finger by a freshly bevel cut window mat.
-But alas, the beautiful folk art that has existed for centuries around the world.
-The intricacies and delicate nature of these beautiful artworks have been both a joy to view, a source of history, and enjoyable pastime, and a bane of many a custom framer.
+Papercuts... no pun intended.
+I am not referring to the painful sliced finger from a freshly beveled cut window mat.
+Rather, I'm talking about the beautiful folk art that has existed for centuries around the world.
+These intricate and delicate artworks have been both a joy to view, a source of history, and an enjoyable pastime yet also a bane for many custom framers.

 For more information, please visit China Cutting kit.

-Papercutting is a craft or folk art involving a design that has been laid out with the perfect balance of positive and negative space to allow for artistic delicacy and openness while still holding together after being cut.
-The basic materials required are a piece of thin paper and a cutting tool, either scissors or a blade.
-Even with these simple basic elements this craft has developed into a highly popular art form which is often brought back from trips to Europe and Asia, as well as being practiced here in the States.
-Papercutting is done using very thin delicate sheets, sometimes layered in multiple colors, sometimes single sheets, is a time intensive skill, and requires much care when handling (photo 1).
+Papercutting, a craft or folk art, involves a design that balances positive and negative space to create artistic delicacy and openness while ensuring the piece remains intact post-cutting.
+The essential tools are a piece of thin paper and either scissors or a blade.
+Despite the simplicity of these materials, papercutting has evolved into a highly popular art form globally, from Europe and Asia to here in the States.
+This time-intensive skill involves using very thin, sometimes multi-layered sheets and demands meticulous care when handling (photo 1).

 Photo 1: White Bamboo

-This is a small white papercut from tissue thin mulberry or hosho paper, I purchased in Chinatown, San Francisco about 20 years ago for $2.00.
-Still in good shape after years of handling during teaching classes.
+This is a small, white papercut from tissue-thin mulberry or hosho paper that I purchased in Chinatown, San Francisco about 20 years ago for $2.00.
+It remains in good shape after years of being handled during teaching classes.

 History of Chinese Paper Cutting

 Papercutting is one of the oldest and most enduring art activities in China, known as chien chih.
-The earliest samples come from the Han dynasty (206 B.C. to A.D.
+The earliest examples date back to the Han dynasty (206 B.C. to A.D.
 220), when gold and silver foils were used instead of paper.
-Papercutting is a folk art in China, with numerous regional differences.
-Prior to the development of transportation and communications many areas were isolated from one another.
-People relied on their own resources to decorate their homes, and relate history and folk traditions (photo 2).
+It is a folk art in China with numerous regional differences.
+Before the advent of transportation and communications, many areas were isolated, and people relied on local resources to decorate their homes and share history and traditions (photo 2).
 Cutting techniques have remained somewhat constant for centuries.

 Photo 2: Blue Sheep

-A single color example from Shaanxi province.
-Since this piece was used for pasting into a window the white cutaway space is rather large to allow ore light through.
+A single-color example from Shaanxi province.
+Since this piece was used for pasting into a window, the white cutaway space is rather large to allow more light through.

-Papercuts were used not only to decorate walls, windows and lanterns, but also to depict images of what families hope for in life and death.
-Cutouts were used to decorate and to tell stories.
-One of the most important annual events in a Chinese family is the celebration of the New Year.
-People want to placate the gods and ensure good health and continued prosperity, so cuttings were often pasted up in every available location in a home where help might be needed.
-Much including the concept of Feng Shui.
+Papercuts decorated walls, windows, and lanterns and depicted the aspirations of families in life and death.
+They served as decorations and storytelling tools.
+One of the most significant annual events in a Chinese family is the celebration of the New Year.
+Families often place cuttings throughout their homes to appease the gods and ensure health and prosperity, integrating the concept of Feng Shui.

 Shaanxi Province of Central China

-The images from the Shaanxi province of central China were single color and often illustrated subjects connected to everyday life (photo 2).
-Farmers needed strong sheep and the strength came out of the forceful paper cutting techniques, while still maintaining the imagination for creative interpretations of stylized hair, leaves for ears, and a total lack of three dimensionality.
+The images from the Shaanxi province of central China were single-color and often illustrated subjects connected to everyday life (photo 2).
+Farmers wanted strong sheep, and this desire manifested in forceful papercutting techniques, while still allowing for creative interpretations of stylized hair, leaf-shaped ears, and a lack of three-dimensionality.

-The red family (photo 3) was designed for wall decoration and features a more organic interpretation of the natural growth of children from the root of their parents and the interconnection of all nature.
+The red family (photo 3) was designed for wall decoration, representing the organic growth of children from their parents, symbolizing the interconnection of all nature.

 Photo 3: Red Family

-This image shows the concept of the ideal family , two sons and a daughter, and is designed to be used on a wall.
-The daughter is in the middle, perhaps still unborn, while the boys grow like apples from either side of the parental tree.
+This image shows the ideal family, two sons, and a daughter, designed to be used on a wall.
+The daughter, perhaps still unborn, is in the middle, while the boys grow like apples from either side of the parental tree.

 Hebei Province of Northeast China

-Consider for a moment the amount of time it takes the sun to discolor tissue paper.
-I can only be assumed papercutting was an enjoyable pastime and that these images were frequently replaced.
-Also realize when framing one of these treasures that it is most likely the visible light that gives the paper its color, that fades it more than the UV rays.
-This said, coated and UV glazing may not deter fading as we might hope.
+Consider the time it takes for the sun to discolor tissue paper.
+It can be assumed papercutting was an enjoyable pastime, frequently replaced.
+When framing these treasures, it's likely the visible light fading the paper more than UV rays, so coated and UV glazing may not deter fading as much as hoped.

-The brightly colored and detailed papercut of goldfish and lotus in photo 4, is a wish fulfillment symbol hoping for fertility in a new marriage.
-Again it is cut with much openness so it will allow the sunlight to flood in through the windows.
+The detailed and brightly colored papercut of goldfish and lotus in photo 4, is a wish fulfillment symbol for fertility in a new marriage, cut with much openness to allow sunlight to flood through windows.

 Photo 4: Fish Bowl and Lotus